 wrigley building & riverwalk views.

-Just across the river from River North, the Wrigley Building and surrounding bridges offer some of the city’s most iconic river and skyline views.
+Just across the river, the Wrigley Building and surrounding bridges deliver some of the city’s most iconic river-and-skyline views — especially at golden hour.

 River North is a central, high-energy neighborhood just across the river from the Loop — known for its dining, nightlife, art galleries, and high-rise living steps from downtown.